th3worst4/pongPy/README.md

 # pongPy
     simple pong game made in Python3

- don't know why sound have bugs, sometimes just after launch

- probably related to the way im using to play them

- improvements are needed
+    IT WILL NOT WORK ON OTHER OS THAN WINDOWS!! thats because I had to use the winsound library to play asynchronous sfx